 The New Tech Curriculum is fairly new as it only started in the mid 90’s, but it already has proven results.
-On their website, www.newtechnetwork.org, they state, “results on reading and science achievement, college acceptance rates, and behavioral indicators point to strong performance levels among many New Tech Schools”.
+On their website, www.newtechnetwork.org, they state, “NTN schools consistently outperform national comparison groups on measures of higher order thinking skills, high school graduation rates and college enrollment rates”.
 Each student is provided with a computer and the necessary tools to complete “project-based learning” as a group.
 In this type of environment, students learn open collaboration and problem solving skills.
 The program goal is “to enable students to gain the knowledge and skills they need to succeed in life, college and the careers of tomorrow”.

 The difference with remodeling or constructing a New Tech school stems from each space needing to be adaptable for multiple group work stations for a variety of situations.
 A higher level of coordination is the key for the Construction Manager to oversee a smooth project and account for the necessary flexibility plus technical and data accommodations.